shumphrey/Dancer-Plugin-Passphrase/README.markdown

 ## hash\_hex

-Returns the hex-encoded hash from a `Dancer::Plugin::Passphrase` object.
+Returns the hex-encoded hash from a `Dancer2::Plugin::Passphrase` object.

     passphrase('my password')->generate->hash_hex;

 ## salt\_base64

-Returns the base64 encoded salt from a `Dancer::Plugin::Passphrase` object.
+Returns the base64 encoded salt from a `Dancer2::Plugin::Passphrase` object.

 Can be defined, but false - The empty string is technically a valid salt.
 Returns `undef` if there is no salt.